Time Well Spent

 Organisations that deliver services must uphold the Equality Act and avoid unlawful discrimination.
 This includes keeping people working for them safe from harassment or discrimination.

-Volunteers will need to understand how the Equality Act relates to their role.
+Volunteers must understand how the Equality Act relates to their role.
 They shouldn't discriminate against anyone who uses or is part of the service.
 This includes other volunteers and paid staff.

-At induction, you should explain the organisation’s responsibility to be inclusive.
+During their induction, you should explain the organisation’s legal responsibility to be inclusive, as well as the organisational culture you aim to create.
 Be clear what volunteers can do to support this and how you expect them to behave while volunteering.

 Some examples might include:

-• offering extra help to a disabled customer in a charity shop
+• providing inclusive customer service in a charity shop

 • using gender neutral language in publications they write

-• using a fair recruitment process if they recruit other volunteers.
+• using a fair recruitment process if they’re involved in recruiting other volunteers.

 Share your organisation's equal opportunities policy with your volunteers.
-Discuss it with them and give them the chance to ask questions about it.
+Discuss it with them and give them the chance to ask questions and offer their feedback.

 NCVO members can download our editable sample equal opportunities policy.